Francois0203/Drone/README.md

 ## Features
-This application utilises a live webcam feed to detect the user's face, determine its position relative to the camera, and send output commands to a drone to adjust its flight path accordingly.
+This application utilises a live webcam feed to detect the user's face.
 Additionally, it captures gestures and processes the images to identify the perceived gestures using a Convolutional Neural Network (CNN) developed from scratch.
 The output states the gesture and accuracy of the model to detect the gesture.

-The prediction with future development can be used for controlling the drone or other interactive tasks.

 The Repo cosists of the following Python program scripts: